psr007ps/Llamas/README.md

 It is a ASP.NET core application.

 Major code components:
-Find the razor scripts (.cs and .cshtml) inside the pages folder.
+Find the ".cshtml.cs" and ".cshtml" files inside the "pages" folder.
-Find the css and js scripts inside wwwroot folder.
+Find the css and js scripts inside "wwwroot" folder.